 Lynn is also one of the most awarded musicians of all time.
 She has been inducted into more music Halls of Fame than any female recording artist, including The Country Music Hall of Fame and the Songwriters Hall of Fame, and was the first woman to be named the Country Music Association’s Entertainer of the Year in 1972.
 Lynn received Kennedy Center Honors in 2003 and a Presidential Medal of Freedom in 2013.
 She has won four Grammy Awards (including a Grammy Lifetime Achievement Award in 2010) and sold more than 45 million records worldwide.

-In March 2016, Legacy Recordings will release FULL CIRCLE, Loretta’s first new studio album in over ten years.
-Produced by Patsy Lynn Russell and John Carter Cash, and recorded at the Cash Cabin Studio in Hendersonville, Tennessee, FULL CIRCLE will take listeners on a journey through Loretta’s musical story, from the Appalachian folk songs and gospel music she learned as a child, to new interpretations of her classic hits and country standards, to songs newly-written for the project.
+In March 2016, Legacy Recordings released FULL CIRCLE, Loretta’s first new studio album in over ten years.
+Produced by Patsy Lynn Russell and John Carter Cash, and recorded at the Cash Cabin Studio in Hendersonville, Tennessee, FULL CIRCLE took listeners on a journey through Loretta’s musical story, from the Appalachian folk songs and gospel music she learned as a child, to new interpretations of her classic hits and country standards, to songs newly-written for the project.

 Loretta Lynn’s life is still a work in progress.
 She’s still out there on the road, still writing songs and still recording them as only she can.
 “I ain’t a star – a star is something up in the night sky,” says Loretta Lynn.
 “People say to me, ‘You’re a legend.’
 I’m not a legend.
 I’m just a woman.